tdefa/curras-alonso_murine_single_cell_atlas/README.md

 --dico_name_save analyisi2022 #[key word use to name files storing result of the analysis]  <br />

-### 3) generate the exels files for one cell type use the following command
+### 3) Generate the exel files showing the analysis results for each cell type with the following command

 python  main_generate_excel_one_probe.py \ <br />
 --path_save /media/tom/Elements1/to_take/test_pipeline/exels/ \ #[Path to the folder where the exels containing cell type calling result will be saved] <br />